MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingchannel.md

 because it supports localizable message strings that can help the administrator know how to react to the event.

-Although TraceLogging events do not have message strings and are typically not centrally-curated (typically scattered over many C/C++ source code files), TraceLogging can still be appropriate for some Event Log scenarios.
-For example, while events that go to the Windows Logs (Application, Security, Setup and System) should always have localized message strings and should always be directed at the system administrator, events recorded in the Applications and Services Logs can be more technical and can record diagnostic information.
+Although TraceLogging events do not have message strings and are generally not centrally-curated, TraceLogging can still be appropriate for some Event Log scenarios.
+For example, while events that go to the Windows Logs (Application, Security, Setup and System) should always have localized message strings and should always be useful to the system administrator, events recorded in the Applications and Services Logs can be more technical and can record diagnostic information.
 When writing to the Applications and Services Logs, you might want to use TraceLogging to simplify management of the logged events.

 Using TraceLogging events with Windows Event Log is similar to using normal manifest-based events with Event Log.
 You still need to create and register a